truechain/eth-net-intelligence-api/README.md

-Ethereum Network Intelligence API
+Truechain Network Intelligence API
 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

-This is the backend service which runs along with ethereum and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [eth-netstats](https://github.com/cubedro/eth-netstats) to feed information.
-For full install instructions please read the [wiki](https://github.com/ethereum/wiki/wiki/Network-Status).
+This is the backend service which runs along with truchain and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [true-netstats](https://github.com/truechain/true-netstats) to feed information.

 ## Prerequisite